 Air Manganese Study

 In November 2011 US EPA researchers conducted a health study of airborne manganese exposure in East Liverpool, Ohio.
 This Web site discusses preliminary results of the study and provides background and other related information.
-The Updated Study Information page will include items such as abstracts presented at meetings, versions of future published papers related to the study, and, eventually, a copy of the final EPA report.
+We will also add updated study information such as abstracts presented at meetings, versions of future published papers related to the study, and, eventually, a copy of the final EPA report.

 In February 2008, the Ohio EPA completed an air quality study in East Liverpool that indicated residents were at risk from exposures to airborne manganese and chromium.
 Ohio EPA identified the S.H.
 Bell Company, a raw products storage and packaging facility, as the source of manganese and chromium sampled in community air monitors.
 The Director of the Ohio EPA requested that the Agency for Toxic Substances and Disease Registry (ATSDR) evaluate potential health impacts.